tzucker02/tzucker02/README.md

 Check out my [portfolio and resources page](https://github.com/tzucker02/Projects/blob/main/README.md) where you can see different repos, projects, and data science resources (if you are looking for some [cheatsheets for Python](https://github.com/tzucker02/Projects/blob/main/Python%20Cheatsheets.md), [course links](https://github.com/tzucker02/course_material/blob/main/README.md), [datasets I am no longer using](https://github.com/tzucker02/Projects/blob/main/Dataset_Sources.md#datasets-I-am-no-longer-using), or [datasets links](https://github.com/tzucker02/Projects/blob/main/Dataset_Sources.md) try those links instead.)

-If you would like to customize your own GitHub profile page, I put together a set of [directions to help you customize your profile page](https://github.com/tzucker02/How-to-customize-your-GitHub-profile/raw/main/profile_customization.pdf), which you are more than welcome to use.

 ## Some Tools

 <!--  - Websites: [Resume]() , [Personal]() -->